AI Basics

 Artificial Intelligence (AI) is a tool that helps you think, write, plan, and solve problems faster.
 It doesn’t “know” everything - it predicts patterns based on the information it was trained on.

-A helpful way to think about AI: AI is like a super‑fast assistant who can draft, summarize, brainstorm, and organize, but still needs your direction.
+A helpful way to think about AI: AI is like a super‑fast assistant who can draft, summarize, brainstorm, and organize, but still needs your direction, using simple AI workflows.

 You stay in control.
-AI simply helps you get there faster.
+AI helps you get there faster.

 Most people feel overwhelmed when they first start using AI.
-This page removes confusion by providing simple explanations, clear examples, and practical guidance you can use immediately.
+This page removes confusion by providing simple explanations, clear examples, and practical guidance you can use immediately, like writing clearer prompts.
 No tech background required.

 Use this page when you want to:

-- get quick wins with your first AI tasks
+- Get quick wins with your first AI tasks by exploring and browsing all workflows

 AI follows a simple loop: